bfetler/lending_club/README.md

 # lending_club_predict

-**Regression Algorithm Tests** in Python using loan data from [Lending Club](https://www.lendingclub.com/info/download-data.action), an online lending service.
+**Interest Rate Prediction** in Python using loan data from [Lending Club](https://www.lendingclub.com/info/download-data.action), an online lending service.

 #### *logistic_regression.py*
 A simple logistic regression of a loan data subset was used to predict the likelihood of a loan applicant to receive a high (>= 12%) or low (< 12%) *Interest.Rate*, based upon the *Amount.Requested* and *FICO.Average*.
 Likelihood for a low rate was assessed to be good if the applicant had a 70% chance to get a loan of less than 12%.
 For a $10,000 loan, a FICO score of 720 or greater was needed for a lower rate.
 A lower FICO score correlated with a higher interest rate, and a higher loan amount also correlated with a higher interest rate.